Foods to Avoid Vacuum Sealing

 Food Safety Guidelines for Vacuum Sealing

-– Wash your hands thoroughly before vacuum-sealing food.
+– Thoroughly wash hands before vacuum sealing food.

 – Sanitize countertops and surfaces before working.